Calculus — 2 Subjects, 12 Units Each

 Students with 18.01 credit who decide to take 18.01A to review their calculus lose the 12 units of 18.01 credit but instead receive three units of general elective credit.

-Grading notes: Freshmen are graded under Pass/NoRecord for 18.01A.
-If a freshman completes 18.02A during IAP, the grade is Pass/NoRecord.
-If a freshman completes 18.02A over Spring semester, the grade is ABC/NoRecord.
+Grading notes: First-year students are graded under Pass/NoRecord for 18.01A.
+If the student completes 18.02A during IAP, the grade is Pass/NoRecord; if during Spring semester, the grade is ABC/NoRecord.